Money Can Buy You Happiness – But Are You at the Right Track?

 Money Can Buy You Happiness - But Are You at the Right Track?
 1

-Then the experiment changed.
-The researchers stressed out the lever so that it would provide the mouse with a slight shock.
+Then, the experiment changed.
+The researchers stressed the lever to provide the mouse with a slight shock.
 Not usually, just occasionally.
 Sometimes, when the mouse tapped, it’d acquire meals, now and then a light surprise.
 These random, unknown final results created a strange, surprising result.
 Instead of maintaining well clear of the lever in case it might get hurt, the mouse has become passionate about tapping.
-Instead of wandering around happily and handiest going over to the lever when it becomes hungry, the mouse spent a maximum of its time furiously tapping, tapping on the lever.
-Sometimes, it would get a surprise and, from time to time, meals.
+Instead of wandering happily and handily going over to the lever when it becomes hungry, the mouse spent most of its time furiously tapping and tapping on the lever.
+Sometimes, it would get a surprise and, occasionally, meals.